Reader in French Studies

 - Rancière Now (Cambridge: Polity, 2013).

 - 'Prison everywhere?
-The imbrication of coercive and pastoral governance in the regulation of "chemsex" and new psychoactive substances', in Susannah Wilson (ed.), Prohibitions and Psychoactive Substances in History, Culture and Theory (London: Routledge, forthcoming in 2019).
+The imbrication of coercive and pastoral governance in the regulation of "chemsex" and new psychoactive substances', in Susannah Wilson (ed.), Prohibitions and Psychoactive Substances in History, Culture and Theory, forthcoming with Routledge in 2019.

-- '"Glearning" from Jacques Rancière', in The Practice of Equality: Jacques Rancière and Critical Pedagogy, ed. by Stephen Cowden and David Ridley, forthcoming with Peter Lang in 2019.
+- '"Glearning" from Jacques Rancière', in The Practice of Equality: Jacques Rancière and Critical Pedagogy, ed. by Stephen Cowden and David Ridley (Bern: Peter Lang, 2019).

 - 'Foucault and the Queer Pharmatopia', in After Foucault: Culture, Theory, and Criticism in the 21st Century, ed. by Lisa Downing (Cambridge: Cambridge University Press, 2018), 170-184.